 Recent posts for both sections may be viewed on the Blog Page.
 Individual pages appear in the menu above and are described below.

 The Fiction Reboot provides useful tips and information for writers, weekly fiction features and interviews with authors of fiction and poetry.
 We seek to promote new talent as well as established authors and are happy to provide a platform for book launches and blog tours.

-The mission of the Dose is to honor, support, and share perspectives about medicine and humanities across cultures and disciplines.
-It is an increasingly inter-disciplinary world, and we are happy to promote those who–as academics, physicians, alt-acs, independent scholars, authors, and just plain curious and intrepid souls–add to our shared knowledge of medicine, literature, and the search for what it means to be human
+The Daily Dose shares perspectives about medicine and humanities, including anthropology, history, social medicine, etc., across cultures and disciplines.
+We promote those who–as academics, physicians, alt-acs, independent scholars, and intrepid souls–add to our shared knowledge of medicine, literature, and the search for what it means to be human.

 A medical humanities scholar, writer, and reviewer, Dr. Schillace explores cultural production, history of science, and intersections of medicine and literature.
 She is managing editor of Culture, Medicine, and Psychiatry and Research Associate/Guest Curator for the Dittrick Museum of Medical History.
 Dr. Schillace has written fiction and non-fiction and blogs for Inside Higher Ed, Huffington Post, Belt Magazine and the Centre for Medical Humanities, Durham (UK).
 She teaches for Case Western Reserve University and develops medical humanities curriculum for the Cleveland Clinic Lerner College.
 This blog investigates the nexus of these interests–promoting the interstices of history, medicine, culture and fiction: Welcome to the Fiction Reboot and Literary Medicine’s Daily Dose!